purescript-halogen/purescript-halogen/docs/guide/01-Rendering-Halogen-HTML.md

 2. Only some values are possible for a button's `type` property, so Halogen restricts them with a sum type.
 3. CSS classes use a `ClassName` newtype so that they can be treated specially when needed; for example, the `classes` function ensures that your classes are space-separated when they're combined.

 Some HTML elements and properties clash with reserved keywords in PureScript or with common functions from the Prelude, so Halogen adds an underscore to them.
 That's why you see `type_` instead of `type` in the example above.
-(You also see `id_` instead of `id`, but in PureScript 0.12 the `id` function was renamed to `identity`; future versions of Halogen will just use `id` without an underscore.)

 When you don't need to set any properties on a Halogen HTML element, you can use its underscored version instead.
 For example, the `div` and `button` elements below have no properties: